Muldec/stash-wiki/Pulsar-Theme.md

-Some minor things (the Movies page and the queries), and items on the Scenes page now dynamically adjust depending on the size of your browser window, just like they already do on the Performer page */
+Some minor things (the Movies page and the queries), and items on the Scenes page now dynamically adjust depending on the size of your browser window, just like they already do on the Performer page

+Issues when editing a movie got fixed    */